CHTC/chtc-website-source/uw-research-computing/transfer-data-researchdrive.md

 using the `*` wildcard character.

 To transfer multiple files at once, first you must turn off the `smbclient` file transfer prompt, then use either `mget` or `mput` for your file transfer.
-For example, if you have multiple `fastq.gz` to transfer to `/staging`:
+For example, if you have multiple `fastq.gz` files to transfer to `/staging`:

-1. **Log in:** Log into the transfer server, `transfer.chtc.wisc.edu`.
+1. **Log in:** Log into the server you would normally use to transfer files into CHTC.
+For this example, transferring
+2. files into staging, we would log into `transfer.chtc.wisc.edu`.
-2. **Choose a folder:** Navigate to the folder in `/staging` where you would like transfer your files to.
+3. **Choose a folder:** Navigate to the folder in `/staging` where you would like transfer your files to.
-3. **Connect to ResearchDrive:** Run the following command to connect to ResearchDrive, filling in the username of your PI:
+4. **Connect to ResearchDrive:** Run the following command to connect to ResearchDrive, filling in the username of your PI:
     ```
     [alice@transfer]$ smbclient -k //research.drive.wisc.edu/PI-Name